Is Your Dog Suffering From Corneal Ulcer? Here Are The BEST Home Remedies To Use

 And speaking of immediately and properly dealing with this problem, here are the best dog corneal ulcer home remedies that you can go for…

-Make a euphrasia cooling eye patch.
+Make a euphrasia "cooling" eye patch.

 Let your dog load up on foods rich in astaxanthin.

-Another study in NCBI reports that astaxanthin has been seen to produce “significant improvement in the outcomes of various ocular diseases including diabetic retinopathy, age-related macular degeneration, glaucoma and cataract.”
+Another study in NCBI reports that astaxanthin has been seen to produce “significant improvement in the outcomes of various ocular diseases including diabetic retinopathy, age-related macular degeneration, glaucoma, and cataract.”

 The proponents of the study even emphasize that astaxanthin has a “potential role of astaxanthin in promoting eye health.”

-However, it is crucial to keep in mind that you should only serve these fatty fish plainly cooked and without any added seasoning or flavoring.
+However, it is crucial to keep in mind that you should only serve these fatty fish cooked and without any added seasoning or flavoring.

-Besides making sure to remove any bones that can be potential choking hazards, you should never give red trout and salmon raw to your canine family member or else he will be exposed to toxins and contaminants that can lead to illnesses like Salmon Poisoning Disease (SPD).
+Besides making sure to remove any bones that can be potential choking hazards, you should never give red trout and salmon raw to your canine family member, or else he will be exposed to toxins and contaminants that can lead to illnesses like Salmon Poisoning Disease (SPD).

 Make a DIY green tea eye compress.